What is Alzheimer's Disease?

 - Becoming lost even in a familiar area or your own home

-The symptoms of severe Alzheimer’s disease may include:
+Severe Alzheimer’s disease symptoms may include:

 - Extreme personality and behavioral changes, including paranoia and agitation